cosimoiaia/AlviBot/README.md

 Status
 ======

-This project is currently under development, so far we have working implementation of:
+This project is currently under development, so far we have working implementation for:

 - Speech Recognition (pocketsphinx/google voice)
 - Speech Synthesis (Festival, espeak)